reupton/progdata-class/README.md

 I am taking this class because I am *trying* to get better at using **R** so that I can use it to run analyses for my first year project.

+## My research interests
+- Gender scripts and how they influence
+   - behaviors within and beliefs about romantic relationships
+   - prejudice towards gender and sexual minorities

 ## Things that I like

 - Outdoor activities